varma-ksbh/AirTrafficControlSystem/README.md

 NOTE: The current priorities have a digit left between them for future priorities
 ```
 #### API Design
-1. POST /airports/{airportCode}/reset <!-- Reset all the aircrafts in the given airport -->
+1. POST /airports/{airportCode}/reset <!-- Reset/Reboot all the aircrafts in the given airport -->

 2. POST /aircrafts <!-- Enter a new aircraft into the system -->

 3. GET /aircrafts/{aircraftId} <!-- Fetch aircraft with a given Id -->

-4. PUT /aircrafts/{aircraftId} <!-- Update the aircraft.usually to change the emergency -->
+4. PUT /aircrafts/{aircraftId} <!-- Update the aircraft.
+Usually to change the emergency -->

-5. GET /aircrafts?aircraftSpecialFlag=EMERGENCY&airportCode=IAD <!-- List all emergency flights of an airport -->
+5. GET /aircrafts?airportCode=IAD&aircraftType=CARGO <!-- List all emergency flights of an airport -->

-6. PUT /airports/{airportCode}/clearForTakeOff <!-- Clears an AirCraft for takeoff -->
+6. DELETE /airports/{airportCode}/dequeueAircraft <!-- Clears an AirCraft for takeoff -->

 #### Dynamo Design
-#####Table 1:
+##### Table 1:
 Aircraft Table
 Partition Key: aircraftId